What is The Object of a Sentence?

 For example: She read a book.

-Direct Object: book
+Direct object: a book

 Indirect Object: